yanggwang/Safe_Line_Search_Optimization/README.md

 8. Check convergence condition.

 # Usage
-The esls.m function in the interface directory is a callable function of the algorithm.
-It takes the following inputs: the current iteration point, objective function handle, constraint function handle, algorithm parameters, and return: the next iteration point, lagrangian vector, convergence index.
-A usage example of the function is the esls_example.m
+The esls.m function in the interface directory is a callable function of the algorithm with the following structure:
+[x_next,lambda,converged] = esls(x_current,obj_hand,fi_hand,options)

+It takes the following inputs:
+* the current iteration point;
+* objective function handle;
+* constraint function handle;
+* algorithm parameters;

+and return:
+* the next iteration point;
+* lagrangian vector;
+* convergence index;

+An usage example of the function interface is in the esls_example.m file.

 # Examples
 The files e_SLS_case1.m and n_SLS_case1.m ar 2D examples of the algorithm for the next optimizaitoin problem with exact measurements and noisy measurements respectively:
 &emsp; min (x_1-2.7)^2+0.5(x_2-0.5)-5
 &emsp; s.t. &ensp;  x1<=2.7
 &emsp; &emsp;&emsp;  x2>=-5
+The files are stand-alone runnable, the parameters setting and the optimization loop are integrated in one file.
+You can first try these two examples to have an overall understanding about the algorithm before using the function interface.